fiveai/MoCaE/README.md

 MCE= 0.3724112771554677
 ```

 Here, we obtain the calibrators with 500 images following how we obtain MoEs.
-Hence the results for calibrated test error very slightly differ from Table 7 reporting LaECE using 2.5K images for calibration.
-As an example, LaECE after calibration here is 3.19 instead of 3.15 in Table 7.
-Besides, the uncalibrated test error remains the same as 36.45.
+Hence the results for calibrated test error very slightly differ from Table A.12 reporting LaECE using 2.5K images for calibration.
+As an example, LaECE after calibration here is 3.19 instead of 3.15 in Table A.12.
+Note that, the uncalibrated test error remains the same as 36.45.

+## Reproducing Rotated Object Detection Results - Coming Soon

+### 1. Reproducing Rotated Object Detection Results in Table 6 - Coming Soon

+### 2. Calibrating the Rotated Object Detectors - Coming Soon

 ## How to Cite